(No ratings)

 Some problems with the lungs are minor and are not cause for concern.
 However if symptoms have lasted for a month or more, even if they are minor, it is worth checking with a healthcare professional.
 A cough, shortness of breath, or excess mucus production that lingers for weeks are all worth getting looked at.

-He completed residency at Georgetown University Medical Center.
+He completed residency at Georgetown University Hospital.
 He is certified by the American Board of Psychiatry and Neurology, Psychiatry and Neurology and has a state license in Maryland.

 Board Certification: American Board of Psychiatry and Neurology, Psychiatry and Neurology